SwedbankPay/developer.swedbankpay.com/index.md

 {% include alert.html type="warning"
                       icon="warning"
                       header="Site under development"
-                      body="The Developer Portal is under construction and should not be used to integrate against Swedbank Pay's APIs yet." %}
+                      body="This section of the Developer Portal is under construction and should not be used to integrate against Swedbank Pay's APIs yet." %}

 Welcome to the **Swedbank Pay Developer Portal**.
 Please make your choice of product to integrate below or read on for more general information about